 - Symptoms have been reported both to the side of bending and, more commonly, to the opposite side.
 If the symptoms occur on the side of bending, this is consistent with Spurling's sign for the diagnosis of cervical radiculopathy.
 This sign is described further in the separate Cervical Disc Protrusion and Lesions article.
 Some clinicians ask the patient to pull the head forward while maintaining the test position, causing the anterior scalene to contract against the plexus to enhance the stress effect.

 - Hyperabduction of the arm can also be used as a test to stress the outlet.
 This often causes symptoms and loss of pulse even in normal people and may be misleading.

 - Costoclavicular bracing reduces the space between the clavicle and first rib and may reproduce symptoms.

 - Focal stress tests involve direct application of pressure to the anterior scalene or upper segment of the pectoralis minor.
-A positive result is if symptoms are reproduced within 15 to 30 seconds.
+A positive result is if symptoms are reproduced within 15-30 seconds.
 Some people use Tinel's sign, where percussing over the plexus reproduces symptoms.